Point Lobos State Preserve

 If you're visiting Monterey for the day with your friends or family, and are unsure what to do besides go to the aquarium, consider stopping by one of my personal favorite destinations in CA: Point Lobos.
 Point Lobos is a State Park and Natural Reserve in Carmel-By-The-Sea, a city about 15 minutes south of Monterey.

-Why visit Point Lobos?
 Point Lobos is a fabulous destination for those who love nature walks and wildlife.
 The way the sparkling blue water engages with the jagged cliffs leaves you in a state of trance as you form new ideas and thoughts.
 Every step you take through the park becomes more beautiful as you smell the flowers and foliage, hear the rough ocean, and see the transparent crisp water turn white against rocks.
 By the end of your walk you're left stunned and in awe.

 Planning and Preparing to visit Point Lobos

 Your walk at Point Lobos will be very easy and you won't need much preparation.
-Just check the weather, bring water, wear comfortable clothes, wear trail shoes, and bring some food for a picnic.
+Just check the weather, bring water, wear comfortable clothes, wear trail shoes, and bring some trail snacks and food for a picnic.
 You can print out the trail map beforehand here or buy one at the entrance.

 There is also camping available at this park, call (800) 444-7275 during business hours to see if spots are available.